carmine560/trading-assistant/README.md

     ('copy_symbols_from_numeric_column', 'X, Y, WIDTH, HEIGHT'),
     ('count_trades',),               # Count the number of trades for the day.
     ('drag_to', 'X, Y'),             # Drag the cursor to a position.
-    # Recognize the cash balance in the cash balance region specified above.
+    # Recognize the cash balance in the cash balance region specified in the
+    # 'Configure Cash Balance and Price Limit Regions' section.
     ('get_cash_balance',),
     ('get_symbol', 'TITLE_REGEX'),   # Get the symbol from a window title.
     ('hide_window', 'TITLE_REGEX'),  # Hide a window.